pronskiy/redditify/README.md

 ## Features

 - 🧵 Render any Reddit thread by providing its URL
-- 🎨 Styled with Tailwind CSS and shadcn/ui components
+- 💫 No Reddit API key needed
-- 🔄 Automatically fetches thread data from Reddit's JSON API
+- 🔄 Client side rendering
 - 📱 Responsive design that works on mobile and desktop
 - 🌙 Supports light and dark mode
 - 🧩 Easy to embed on any webpage